 Did you make a New Year’s resolution?
 Was it saving money, losing weight, reading more or starting a business?

-I committed myself to getting up an hour early to write every day.
+I committed myself to get up an hour early to write every day.
 500 words, every day.

 This is week 4.
 It has felt GREAT to make headway, to set a goal and accomplish it.